 Firstly we are thrilled to congratulate you on your engagement!
 These are exciting times and your stomach is probably filled with that butterfly feeling.
 As you probably have noticed by now, some of those butterflies are also due to some anxiety about everything that needs to be done.
 We want to keep your love-flutters afloat and help settle those nerves.
 Here we bring to you our step-by-step wedding checklist on what needs to be done and when, making sure you don’t miss a single detail.

 Work out your Budget

 Sticking to a budget is an absolute must.
 Discuss what you want from your wedding and how large a celebration you want to have.
 Then discuss with your parents what contribution they would be willing to make and then what your remaining contribution will be and get to a final number.
-And stick to it.

 Your venue will take up the largest portion of your budget.
-Other bigger expenditures being your photographer and videographer, flowers and your wedding attire.
-Decide which aspects of your wedding are non-negotiable for you as a couple, and be open to negotiate on the rest.
+Other bigger expenditures being your catering, photographer and videographer, flowers and your wedding attire.
+Decide which aspects of your wedding are non-negotiable for you as a couple, and be open to negotiating on the rest.
 Ultimately you don’t want to dig into your investments and you don’t want to start your marriage in debt.
-There will be many costs you didn’t think of so make use of an Ultimate Wedding Budget Tool to keep a clear picture of every detail.
+There will be many costs you didn’t think of, so make use of an Ultimate Wedding Budget Tool to keep a clear picture of every detail.